 Epidemiologic surveillance monitors all illnesses and injuries among active workers because it is not always possible to determine what health effects are due to occupational exposures and what are due to other causes.
-Most illness and injury diagnoses were reported to the occupational medicine clinic by workers who required return-to-work clearances.
-An absence due to illness or injury may involve more than one diagnosis, and epidemiologic surveillance includes all reported diagnoses.
-In addition, the OSHA 200 Log provides information on recorded occupational injuries and illnesses whether or not they involve absences.
+Most illness and injury were 321 diagnoses reported by female and 447 diagnoses reported by male Fernald employees in 2000.

-This report organizes illness and injury categories based on a standard reference, the International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM).
+This report organizes illness and injury categories based on a standard reference, the International Classification of Disease, 9th Revision, Clinical Modification (ICD-9-CM).
 This reference is used to classify health events for statistical purposes.
 You can find specific health conditions in the Explanation of Diagnostic Categories.

 The number of reported diagnoses categorized according to the ICD-9-CM and number of lost calendar days (may include weekends and holidays) are presented in Figure 7.
 Lost calendar days for each absence are counted more than once when multiple diagnoses occur in different diagnostic categories for the same absence.
-There were 297 diagnoses reported by female and 368 diagnoses reported by male Fernald employees in 1999.
-Female employees lost 5,847 workdays (7,974 when multiple diagnoses occured per absence) due to injury and illness.
-Among women, injuries (22 percent), respiratory conditions (18 percent), and muscles and skeleton conditions (11 percent) accounted for 51 percent of all reported diagnoses.
-Forty-eight percent of the injuries were reported as sprains and strains and 21 percent were fractures.
-Among the 66 diagnoses for injuries, 4 were allergic reactions and 2 were related to complications of medical care.
-Back pain and disk disorders made up 47 percent of muscles and skeleton conditions, followed by rheumatism (29 percent).
-The respiratory conditions were due to acute upper respiratory infections (50 percent), flu and pneumonia (26 percent), and bronchitis and asthma (22 percent).
+There adjustment disorders, anxiety, and depression.
+Back disorders and rheumatism each made up 28 percent of muscles and skeleton conditions.
+The respiratory conditions were due to upper respiratory infections (41 percent), bronchitis and asthma (34 percent), and flu and pneumonia (23 percent).
+Conditions involving the female reproductive organs accounted for 90 percent of the conditions of the genitourinary tract.
+Thirty-seven percent of the injuries were reported as sprains and strains and 22 percent were fractures.
+Among the 41 diagnoses for injuries, 3 were related to complications of medical care.